-The vCenter Server Appliance accepts several authentication methods.
-The authentication method that you choose depends on whether you choose token authentication, and on the state of the appliance.
+vCenter Server accepts several authentication methods.
+The authentication method that you choose depends on whether you choose token authentication, and on the state of the vCenter Server instance.

-During normal operation, the vCenter Server Appliance enables you to authenticate with vCenter Single Sign-On credentials.
+During normal operation, vCenter Server enables you to authenticate with vCenter Single Sign-On credentials.
 You have the option to use either token authentication or user name and password authentication.
 The user name and password must be recognized within the vCenter Single Sign-On domain.

-However, during the process of restoring the Appliance from a backup image, you must use a different authentication protocol.
-For more information, see Restoring the vCenter Server Appliance.
+However, during the process of restoring vCenter Server from a backup image, you must use a different authentication protocol.
+For more information, see Restoring vCenter Server.

-- vCenter Single Sign-On User Name and Password Authentication for the vCenter Server Appliance - vCenter Single Sign-On Token Authentication for the vCenter Server Appliance vCenter Single Sign-On User Name and Password Authentication for the vCenter Server Appliance
+- vCenter Single Sign-On User Name and Password Authentication for vCenter Server - vCenter Single Sign-On Token Authentication for vCenter Server vCenter Single Sign-On User Name and Password Authentication for vCenter Server

-You can authenticate with the vCenter Server Appliance by using a user name and password known to the vCenter Single Sign-On Service.
+You can authenticate with vCenter Server by using a user name and password known to the vCenter Single Sign-On service.

 If you prefer to delegate the process of requesting a SAML token for your API client, you can present your vCenter Single Sign-On domain credentials to the vSphere Automation API endpoint and request a session ID.
-The endpoint process forwards your credentials to the vCenter Single Sign-On Service and requests a SAML token on your behalf.
+The endpoint process forwards your credentials to the vCenter Single Sign-On service and requests a SAML token on your behalf.
 In this case, you never deal with the token.